This topic describes how to edit and execute SQL statements in the SQL window.

 Note

-The data used in this topic are examples.
-You can replace them with actual data as needed.
+The data in this topic is for reference only.
+You can replace it with actual data based on your business requirements.

 Edit SQL statements

-In the odc_4.2.0 project, click Log in to Database to go to the SQL window.
+In the odc_test project, click the test_data database to go to the SQL window.

-In the SQL window, edit an SQL statement to create a table named
+In the SQL window, edit the SQL statement to create the

-Field Description CREATE TABLE The keyword that indicates the creation of a table with a specified name.
-You must have the permission to create tables. table_name The name of the table.
-The table name must conform to the identifier naming rules. column_name column_type The name and data type of each column in the table.
-Separate the tuples of multiple columns with commas (,). - In the SQL window shown in the preceding figure, click
+Parameter Description CREATE TABLE Creates a table with the specified name.
+You must have the CREATE permission for the table. table_name The name of the table to be created.
+The table name must comply with the identifier naming rules. column_name column_type The name and data type of each column (field) in the data table.
+If you create multiple columns, separate them with commas.
+Click the database name in the SQL window to switch databases.

 Execute SQL statements

-After you complete writing SQL statements, click Press F8 in the toolbar to run all SQL statements in the current SQL window.
-The following table describes the icons related to SQL statement execution.
+After you edit the SQL statements, click Run F8 in the toolbar of the SQL window to run all SQL statements in the current SQL window.

 View data